ArryJ/IPL-Dashboard/README.md

 # IPL DashBoard Demo Backend
 ## Overview
-This is a backend for the IPL Dashboard Demo on the Java Brains youtube channel.
 The backend is developed as a REST API such that it can be integrated easily with any front end application.
 ## Database Decisions